Bidwell / Sanborn Family in the News.

 Laconia couple found love at the five and dime

-LACONIA — How many people would have passed through the Woolworth’s department store in Laconia in 1946?
-How many of those would have taken notice of a young woman and man who took sa pecial interest in one another?
-How many would have guessed that those two would have married by the end of that decade – and that their romance would still be going strong in 2020?
+LACONIA—How many people would have passed through the Woolworth’s department store in Laconia in 1946?
+How many of those would have taken notice of a young woman and a man who took a special interest in one another?
+How many would have guessed that those two would have married by the end of that decade –and that their romance would still be going strong in 2020?

 Earline met Robert when she was in her junior year, and they were both working at Woolworth’s.
 Earline said that she was struck by Robert’s style – he was always well-dressed, she said – and that they shared common interests.
 Their first date was a double with another couple at a bowling alley.

-Robert said the first thing he noticed about Earline was, “She had a great sense of humor and we laughed a lot.”
-He added that he was more concerned about his education at that point in his life, “But when we met at Woolworth’s we seemed to have a lot in common.
-We both liked to bowl and she was a great bowler – much better than me.”
+Robert said the first thing he noticed about Earline was, “She had a great sense of humor, and we laughed a lot.”
+He added that he was more concerned about his education at that point in his life, “But when we met at Woolworth’s, we seemed to have a lot in common.
+We both liked to bowl, and she was a great bowler – much better than I.”

-Robert began working at Achber Photo in downtown Laconia, then two years later he took a position with Tyler Advertising.
-He worked for Tyler for 16 years, but by the time he left he had already begun moonlighting as an entrepreneur.
+Robert began working at Achber Photo in downtown Laconia, and then two years later, he took a position with Tyler Advertising.
+He worked for Tyler for 16 years, but by the time he left, he had already begun moonlighting as an entrepreneur.

 In 1968, Robert quit his job at Tyler so he and Earline could open Alphacolor, a photo finishing business in Laconia.
 The Sanborns had a successful recipe – Robert did the photo work, Earline was the treasurer and manager.
 At one point, they had three locations in the Lakes Region, and all six of their children – and some of their grandchildren – worked there.

-It was a true family business, and one that brought them close with countless other families in the region.
+It was a true family business, and one that brought them close to countless other families in the region.

 They said they made great business partners as well as spouses.
 Earline left the photo side of the shop to Robert, and he, in turn, let her take the reins on finances.
 They operated the business until they turned it over to their son, John, in 1994.